 Menopause

 Insomnia increases as women approach and pass through the menopause (Kuh et al, 1997; Owens & Matthews, 1998; Bixler et al, 2009).
-Post menopausal women have a longer sleep latency and decreased slow wave sleep.
-This is due to a variety of reasons – climacteric symptoms eg hot flushes due to hormonal changes and psychiatric disorders are most often cited.
-In addition, hormone therapy appears to protect women from these changes (Bixlet et al. 2009).
+Post-menopausal women have a longer sleep latency and decreased slow wave sleep.
+This is due to a variety of reasons – climacteric symptoms e.g. hot flushes due to hormonal changes and psychiatric disorders are most often cited.
+Hormone therapy appears to protect women from these changes (Bixlet et al. 2009).

 CBTi has been shown to be effective in insomnia in this group, with long lasting benefits up to 6 months post treatment (McCurry et al 2016).
-There are modest benefits from some but not all studies of pharmacotherapy with serotonin reuptake inhibitors including escitalopram, citalopram and venlafaxine although short duration of follow up limits the conclusions that can be drawn from the studies (Ensrdu et al 2012, Davaro-Tahna et al 2015).
+There are modest benefits from some but not all studies of pharmacotherapy with SSRI and SNRI drugs including escitalopram, citalopram and venlafaxine although short duration of follow up limits the conclusions that can be drawn from the studies (Ensrdu et al 2012; Davaro-Tahna et al 2015).

 Post menopause, there is also a rise in the incidence of sleep disordered breathing (Young et al. 2003) (Bixler et al, 2001).
-Post menopausal women with sleep disordered breathing are more likely to complain of depression and insomnia than men with a similar degree of OSAS (Shepertycky et al, 2005).
+Post-menopausal women with sleep disordered breathing are more likely to complain of depression and insomnia than men with a similar degree of OSAS (Shepertycky et al, 2005).

 Recommendations